-Enter code 818 on Schedule IN K-1 to:

-- designate any offset portion of this credit, and/or - designate any refundable portion of this credit.
+Enter code 818 on Schedule IN K-1 to designate any offset portion of this credit.
+Do not enter any 3-digit code number when reporting a refundable amount on the schedule.

 Maintain with your records proof of the relocation costs as well as proof of employment of the minimum number of employees in Indiana and, if applicable, payroll in both Indiana and everywhere, as the department may request this information at a later date.